 BoJack Horseman is one of the early examples of the auteur sitcom, where a situation comedy format is used to tell more dramatic, existentialist stories while still being ostensibly a comedy.
 The show most notably breaks the mold of its contemporaries, trading an abundance of shock value, celebrity pot-shots and occasional cutaways for character-based humor and recurring arc jokes.
 Also notable is its gradual Genre Shift towards Dramedy as BoJack is forced to overcome things like crippling loneliness and narcissism while dealing with the emptiness of being a celebrity and unrequited love.

 Despite an initially mixed critical response, BoJack Horseman was popular enough to warrant a far more well-received second season, which premiered on July 17th, 2015.
 A third season premiered on July 22nd, 2016, to additional critical acclaim, resulting in a fourth season being immediately greenlit and eventually premiering on September 8th, 2017.
-Less than two weeks later, on September 21st 2017, a 5th season had been greenlit, aiming for a September 14th 2018 release.
+Less than two weeks later, on September 21st 2017, a 5th season had been greenlit, and was released on September 14th 2018.

 BoJack Horseman provides galloping examples of the following tropes:

 I'm BoJack the Horse.
 (BoJack!)
 BoJack the Horse

 And I'm trying to hold on to my past

 It's been so long I don't think I'm gonna last